v1k0d3n/ocp-on-cnv/README.md

   - `VirtualMachine.resources.storageClass`: `StorageClass` that will be used for the disks
   - `VirtualMachine.resources.network.networkName`: This is the name of the NetworkAttachmentDefinition which will be used for the VM.
   - `VirtualMachine.resources.network.baseMAC`: This base MAC address will be used for all of the resources.
 Any additional resources 00-99 will be added to the base MAC address.

+- **Service Configuration**
+  - `service.metalLBEnabled`: conditional that turns on or off MetalLB `annotations` for the Service objects.
+  - `service.IPAddressPool`: Name of the MetalLB IP Address Pool to use (configures `annotations.metallb.universe.tf/address-pool`).
+  - `service.loadBalancerIPs`: List of IPs to use for the LoadBalancer service (configures `annotations.metallb.universe.tf/loadBalancerIPs`).

+- **Route Configuration**
+  - `route.enabled`: conditional that turns on or off the routes for the Redfish/Fakefish service.
+  - `route.port.targetPort`: The target port for the route.
+  - `route.tls.termination`: The TLS termination policy for the route.
+  - `route.tls.insecureEdgeTerminationPolicy`: The insecure edge termination policy for the route.

+   The route configuration section may be turned into a map at some point in the future, which is in-line with the way that labels and annotations are handled today (currently it's only using single values in the Charts `values.yaml` file).

 - **Secrets Configuration**
   - `secret.kubeconfigContent`: This will normally be left blank and provided at runtime with the install example (above), however if you're feeling spicy you can place your Base64 encoded kubeconfig output here instead.